jasonshamayev/MyHealthApp/README.md

 When going into the New Food Section of Diet, the app will not count the calories and start from zero when back to main page of diet

+New Food Names entered will not be added to the database, so it will not shown again

 Implementations:
 Diet:
 -Enter amount of servings